8.3 Bond Valuation, Clean Price, and Accrued Interest

 Pricing timeline

-Suppose a bond pays a semiannual coupon of USD 30.
-If settlement occurs one-third of the way through the coupon period, accrued interest is USD 10.
-If the clean price is USD 980, the full price is USD 990.
-The buyer pays USD 990 and later receives the next full USD 30 coupon.
+Suppose a bond pays a USD 30 semiannual coupon and settlement is one-third through the period.
+AI = 30 x (1/3) = USD 10.
+If the flat price is USD 980, the full price is USD 990; the buyer pays 990 and later receives the full USD 30 coupon.
+Accrued interest climbs between coupon dates and resets to zero just after each coupon payment, which is why the quoted flat price strips out this predictable saw-tooth and better reflects yield and credit changes.

 Yield changes and price changes